TORRINGTON – One local church has adopted a new tactic to explore the big questions in Christian thought.

 History of the Reformation

-The second program launched this past Monday and will examine the life of Martin Luther, the 15th Century theologian and monk who’s 95 Theses were the spark that launched the Protestant
+The second program, launched last week, examines the life of Martin Luther, the 15th Century theologian and monk who’s 95 Theses was the spark that launched the Protestant Reformation.

 This October marks the 500th anniversary of Luther pinning his Theses – proposing academic discussion of the practice of using indulgences as a way for individuals to “buy” their way out of punishment for their sins – to the door of All Saint’s Church in Wittenberg, Germany.